RonghaiHe/RobustCL/README.md

 # Robust Cooperative localization simulation
-A simulation code for *Robust Cooperative localization simulation with Failed Communications and Biased Measurements*
+A simulation code for *Robust Cooperative localization simulation with Failed Communication and Biased Measurements*

 coming soon